10 Simple Steps to Enhance Your Website Security and Protect Your Website

 Specialized scanning tools or security professionals can assess your site and provide recommendations for patching vulnerabilities before they are exploited.
 Fail to identify these weak spots, and you leave your castle open to a potentially devastating breach.

-In 2017, a vulnerability in the WordPress content management system led to a massive cyber attack, infecting over a million websites with malicious code.
-Timely vulnerability assessments could have prevented such a far-reaching compromise.
+In 2017, a vulnerability in the WordPress content management system caused a massive cyberattack, infecting over a million websites with malicious code.
+With the help of a WordPress virtual assistant and timely vulnerability assessments, such a widespread compromise could have been avoided.

 7. Hire a Security Expert